-Port Coogee will accommodate approximately 2318 dwellings in a diverse mix of traditional homes, small single residential lots and medium and high density apartment living.
-TBB is responsible for town planning and urban design including; Structure Planning, Subdivision design and approvals, Design Guidelines, Detailed Area Plans and Built Form Codes.
+TBB is responsible for town planning and urban design including; Structure Planning and amendments, Subdivision design and approvals, Design Guidelines, Local Development Plans and Built Form Codes.

-Throughout the projects history, a myriad of statutory planning processes and approvals have been required.
-The formal process, was commenced in 1998, when TBB prepared and managed key milestones such as the delivery of the Port Coogee Local Structure Plan (including various minor amendments), MRS Amendment request and Town Planning Scheme Amendment.
+The formal process, started in 1998, when TBB negotiated key milestones such as the delivery of the Port Coogee Local Structure Plan (including various minor amendments), MRS Amendment request and Town Planning Scheme Amendment.

-TBB led the formulation of the Port Coogee Marina Village Built Form Codes, adopted by the City of Cockburn under its Town Planning Scheme No.3, for development within the Marina Village precinct to provide a more detailed level of guidance than included within the LSP.
+TBB led the formulation of the Port Coogee Marina Village Built Form Codes, adopted by the City of Cockburn, for development within the Marina Village precinct.
 The Codes provide greater detail to ensure adequate control over development to achieve quality and desirable built form outcomes.
 The Codes are a significant innovation and commitment to achieving the development vision to create a contemporary residential seaside village experience.
-The Codes were delivered and approved under an extremely tight project timeframe and were unconditionally adopted by Council in December 2010 – a period of 5 months from commencement to approval.